keptn/keptn.github.io/content/docs/0.6.0/usecases/self-healing-with-keptn/dynatrace/index.md

     link="./assets/bridge_remediation.png"
     caption="Keptn's bridge">}}

-1. Furthermore, you can use Prometheus to double-check the CPU usage:
+1. Furthermore, you can see how the response time of the service decreased by viewing the time series chart in Dynatrace:

-    {{< popup_image
-        link="./assets/prometheus-load-reduced.png"
-        caption="Prometheus load"
-        width="700px">}}